SkullXA/kaliunbox-nix/maintenance.md

-# SeloraBox Maintenance Commands
+# KaliunBox Maintenance Commands

-This document covers the maintenance commands available on SeloraBox for debugging, troubleshooting, and administration.
+This document covers the maintenance commands available on KaliunBox for debugging, troubleshooting, and administration.

 ## Home Assistant Commands

 ### `ha` - Home Assistant CLI

-Access the Home Assistant CLI directly from the SeloraBox host:
+Access the Home Assistant CLI directly from the KaliunBox host:

 ```bash
 ha help                    # Show available commands